Last week I was craving some yummy cinnamon-and-sugar-coated Snickerdoodle cookies like my grandparents used to make.

-I’m a determined sort of gal so I scoured the web for a no-butter Snickerdoodle recipe.
+I’m a determined sort of gal so I scoured the web for a recipe for Snickerdoodle cookies without butter.
 It wasn’t easy, but I eventually tracked one down!

 Also, I knew that vegetable oil is cheaper than butter, but when I did the math I was surprised to discover that butter is actually six times more expensive than vegetable oil!